 Testing messaging, including discounts, can also unlock powerful findings.
 When our direct-to-consumer customers positioned the exact same discount as a dollar amount rather than a percentage, the dollar amount proved victorious.
 Perhaps showing the dollar amount allowed customers to skip doing the math to understand what they’d save.
 This subtle but important difference resulted in a 300% increase in sales on average.

 It’s common for SaaS companies to use screen shots or product abstractions of their software in their ads.
 They give people a sense of how the product works and what the user interface involves.
 With the availability and popularity of running software in dark mode came the option to test light mode vs. dark mode imagery in ads.
 For our SaaS customers, images depicted in light mode worked better for engagement, driving a 38% increase in CTR.
-On the flip side, images depicted in light mode drove higher conversion rates, resulting in a 32% lower CPA.
+On the flip side, images depicted in dark mode drove higher conversion rates, resulting in a 32% lower CPA.

 Contrary to our findings for health and beauty brands, our apparel customers found that images of clothing alone — usually placed in a setting (laid out on a chair or next to some accessories) — outperform images of that same item of clothing on a person.
 Perhaps seeing clothing on a model with a body shape dissimilar to their own makes it more difficult for customers to envision themselves wearing that item.
 In any case, this change resulted in more than a 600% sales increase on average.